MiraHikari/nearlink-firmwares/README_EN.md

 ## 📖 Introduction

-StarFlash Firmware Management is a one-stop firmware management tool based on **Tauri + Rust**, integrating features such as serial port functionality, firmware flashing, firmware store distribution, and download management.
+NearLink Firmware Management is a one-stop firmware management tool based on **Tauri + Rust**, integrating features such as serial port functionality, firmware flashing, firmware store distribution, and download management.

-This project aims to build a bridge between StarFlash users and developers, allowing users to conveniently use open-source firmware while enabling developers to promptly release updates.
-As the new generation of domestic near-field wireless communication solutions in China, StarFlash has been applied in multiple fields since the release of the 1.0 standard in 2022.
-We hope that through this platform, more people can conveniently participate in building the StarFlash ecosystem.
+This project aims to build a bridge between NearLink users and developers, allowing users to conveniently use open-source firmware while enabling developers to promptly release updates.
+As the new generation of domestic near-field wireless communication solutions in China, NearLink has been applied in multiple fields since the release of the 1.0 standard in 2022.
+We hope that through this platform, more people can conveniently participate in building the NearLink ecosystem.

 ## 🎯 Key Features